Visas and immigration

 4. You are strongly advised not to travel outside of the UK until you have collected your BRP, however if you do need to travel urgently please contact the International Student Support team by emailing email@example.com.

-If your application has been successful you will be a given an entry clearance vignette in your passport giving you permission to enter the UK.
-This will include the type of stay granted and any restrictions.
-It may include the statement ‘work (and any changes) must be authorised’ - this gives you permission to work subject to the restrictions applicable for students.
+If your application has been successful you will be a given a sticker stamped in your passport giving you permission to enter and stay in the UK.
+This will include the type of stay granted (i.e. ‘student’), the length of stay, and any restrictions.

 You should ensure that you are given the correct entry clearances as ‘student’.
 If you are bringing family with you they should be given clearance as ‘dependants’.